by-tezov/tuucho/mkdocs/docs/quick-start.md

 ## 6 Backend

 Tuucho renders its UI from a backend server.
-For a quick test you can run the [tuucho‑backend](https://github.com/by-tezov/tuucho-backend) repository with a version matching your Tuucho client.
+For a quick test you can run the [tuucho‑backend](https://github.com/by-tezov/tuucho-backend) dev repository locally with a version matching your Tuucho client.

 The engine is under active development.
 At the time of writing the UI components are limited to basic primitives (fields, labels, linear layouts, buttons and spacers).
 The ability to register custom views and provide richer UI will evolve in future releases.